DInnaD/labnotebook/content/lab-notebook/2011-07-07-segue-easy-cloud-computing-in-r-now-with-custom-packages.md

 ---
+categories:
+- computation
 comments: true
-date: 2011-07-07 16:45:05
+date: 2011-07-07T16:45:05Z
-layout: post
+redirects:
+- /wordpress/archives/2133
+- /archives/2133
 slug: segue-easy-cloud-hpc-in-r-now-with-custom-packages
-title: 'Segue: Easy cloud hpc in R, now with custom packages'
-redirects: [/wordpress/archives/2133, /archives/2133]
-categories:
-- computation
 tags:
 - hpc
+title: 'Segue: Easy cloud hpc in R, now with custom packages'
+url: /2011/07/07/segue-easy-cloud-computing-in-r-now-with-custom-packages/
 ---

 After a few helpful emails from package creator JD Long, I have the segue package running with custom R packages.
 The package is [available](http://code.google.com/p/segue/source/checkout) on Google code.
 With two lines of code I can start submitting jobs to very large clusters of computers on the Amazon cloud.
 For a basic introduction to the package see Jeff Breen's [post](http://jeffreybreen.wordpress.com/2011/01/10/segue-r-to-amazon-elastic-mapreduce-hadoop/).